kenneth-lau/line-login-starter/README.md

 ### Creating a Channel

 To use LINE Login, you must create a Channel for your website.
-For information on how to create a Channel, go to the [Creating a Channel](https://developers.line.me/web-api/channel-registration) on the LINE Developers site.
+For information on how to create a Channel, go to [Creating a Channel](https://developers.line.me/web-api/channel-registration) on the LINE Developers site.

 ### Deploying the LINE Login starter application